 Take a cooking class.

 On a day where the weather may be less than stellar, head indoors to my favorite cooking school in Paris: La Cuisine Paris.
 Their croissant class is particularly good in the Fall but you can’t go wrong with whichever class you take.
 (And if you can’t get to Paris, take one of their online courses!)
+My Paris, Perfected are treated to a special discount for all La Cuisine Paris classes.

 Go on a self-guided coffee tour.